All Episodes

 It's a conscience-based culture.

-That's a direct result of what Christianity teaches that you are to blame for the crucifixion of Christ, and that You must atone for your own sins first.
+That's a direct result of what Christianity teaches: that you are to blame for the crucifixion of Christ and that you must atone for your own sins first.

-That's what makes the wor the West function.
+That's what makes the West function.

-It doesn't mean other people can't have technology, it doesn't mean that they can't have military success.
+It doesn't mean that they can't have military success.

-It just means that they can't have this kind of high trust, dutiful society.
+It just means that they can't have this kind of high-trust, dutiful society.

 We're all trying to improve ourselves.